onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 pass 5 I was upset because no one remembered my birthday

-tape script 9.12 1 sometimes I feel really lonely cheer up you've got me I'm your best friend too
+tapescript 9.12 1 sometimes I feel
+really lonely cheer up
+you've got me I'm your best friend too
 I've got so much to do and the baby's